Loading

 Pennsylvania law has no definition for utility-scale solar.
 Each municipality interprets independently.
 R-1 solar in PA is structurally high-risk until the legislature resolves the definitional void.

-Intelligence compiled from 4 news articles, PA Municipal Planning Code §107 analysis, and comparable PA residential solar rejections
+Cited research compiled from 4 news articles, PA Municipal Planning Code §107 analysis, and comparable PA residential solar rejections

 Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI runs a full entitlement risk analysis — zoning classification, definitional gaps, approval pathway, community opposition, and comparable outcomes — fully analyzed.
+RealClear runs a full entitlement risk analysis — zoning classification, definitional gaps, approval pathway, community opposition, and comparable outcomes — fully analyzed.
 Before any attorney is billed.
 Before any filing fee is paid.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions